 Separation anxiety in dogs can be precipitated by certain events such as being surrendered in a shelter, moving to a new home, loss of another pet in the home, or by prolonged separation from the owner.
 According to Lilly research it is estimated that 10.7 million, or up to 17 percent of U.S. dogs, suffer from separation anxiety.

 Did you know?
-In dogs with separation anxiety, vocalizations often consists of high pitched whining, barking or howling in order to be communicated as a distance decreasing signal, explains veterinary behaviorist Dr. Kenneth M. Martin.
+In dogs with separation anxiety, vocalizations often consists of high pitched whining, barking or howling in order to be communicated as a distance decreasing signal, observes board-certified veterinary behaviorist Dr. Kenneth M. Martin with the Canadian Veterinary Medical Association.
 Interestingly, vocalizations as such mimic a young puppy's distress calls when separated from its mother.

 Reaction to Sounds

 Many dogs will howl when left alone in response to certain stimuli.
 For example, many dogs howl when they hear sirens so living nearby a fire station can obviously be problematic!